jamesob/jamesob.github.io/_posts/2012-2-11-language-matters.md

 Recently, I've been getting into confrontations in my workplace regarding our use of PHP.
-Even some who agree with me that PHP is a poor language still say that choice of language is mostly irrelevant to the bottom-line.
+Even some who agree with me that PHP is a poor language still say that choice of language is mostly irrelevant to the bottom line.

 I disagree.
 I have reason to believe that PHP, or any programming language that is less readable, predictable, and consistent than viable alternatives, is